Tools that Truly Help

 One of my favourite things that I found in a thrift shop is an oil decanter.
 Made by a Company that’s over a hundred years old that not only make oil decanters but started the Company Sansone by specialising in olive oil pressing, this gift to myself is made with superior quality material and smart design.
 My stainless steel oil decanter usually costs from 29 €.
 Bargain hunter here, saw it from a distance and knew it was something worth having and left the shop with decanter in hand, grin on her face and a mere 4.90€ out of pocket. 🙂

 - So the oil decanter is on this list.
 It’s so important to have this for extra virgin olive oil.
-The flavour of extra virgin is quite strong and often used to flavour salads, cheese, pasta or simply drizzled over crusty bread, in other words, you don’t need lots of it.
+The flavour of extra virgin is quite potent and often used to flavour salads, cheese, pasta or simply drizzled over crusty bread, in other words, you don’t need lots of it.
 Trust me when I say nothing is worse than trying to drizzle gently from a big bottle, let alone a five litre gallon like most Itlaians keep.
 Also if you can, opt for one that’s small so you can keep it close to your cooker without it getting in the way.
 I know you may be thinking but Jamie Oliver uses his thumb over the top and it works well for him.
 Well you can do that too, I did, but not before I realised I don’t have man size thumbs.
 Another way to do it is to get an oil pourer or a cruet and attach it to your bottle.
 This allows you to pour without worrying too much about control, it is designed for drizzling.
 A good point to remember is that extra virgin is not exactly cheap so you want to use it wisely.
 Maximise it’s flavour by keeping it under dark conditions like a stainless steel decanter or a tinted bottle, if decanting in glass always use a tinted bottle as extra virgin reacts poorly with light.
 Or as a final option I will suggest you wrap the bottle in tin foil matt side facing outward.

 - The stand mixer.
 Put that under aspirations or give thanks if you already have one. 🙂